Lemoncode/master-frontend-lemoncode/07-cloud/04-turborepo/01-workspaces/README.md

 }
 ```

-In addition, we have created a new `package.json` inside the `helpers/my-workspace` folder, a `package-lock.json` in the root path and a `node_modules` folder with the `helpers/my-workspace` project symslink (although we don't have any third party dependency yet).
+In addition, we have created a new `package.json` inside the `helpers/my-workspace` folder, a `package-lock.json` in the root path and a `node_modules` folder with the `helpers/my-workspace` project symbolic link (although we don't have any third party dependency yet).

 We can update the `package.json` root file to consider more that one workspace inside the `helpers` folder: